The campus community at UVA Wise is representative of — and welcoming to — a variety of cultures and ethnicities.

 - provide consultation, resources and assistance related to diversity and inclusion

-The Office of Compliance & Inclusion is located on the upper level of Cantrell Hall.
+The Office for Diversity, Equity & Inclusion is located on the upper level of Cantrell Hall.
 Contact us at 276-376-3451 or contact Tabitha Smith, director of Compliance & Inclusion and Title IX coordinator, at email@example.com or 276-328-0131.

-Follow the Office of Compliance & Inclusion on social media
+Follow the Office for Diversity, Equity & Inclusion on social media

-The Office of Compliance & Inclusion (OCI) operates the Multicultural Center, which aims to promote inclusion and engagement for historically underrepresented students.
+The Office for Diversity, Equity & Inclusion operates the Multicultural Center, which aims to promote inclusion and engagement for historically underrepresented students.
 Some of the Center’s goals are to cultivate all to be equally empowered in their identity, provide culturally-relevant services, and build an understand through dialogue.

 Please visit the Multicultural Center on the 3rd floor, 24/7 side, of the Library.